MR

 How Much is Old Age Security?

-How OAS Payment Rates are Calculated?
+How are OAS Payment Rates Calculated?

 The OAS payment rates are calculated every January, April, July and October based on the latest Consumer Price Index (CPI).
+When the cost of living increases, the monthly payment rate increases.
+However, the payment rates will stay the same when the cost of living reduces.

 Is OAS Taxable?